root-project/web/manual/graphs/index.md

 ## TGraph2D ##

-A [TGraph2D](https://root.cern/doc/master/classTGraph2D.html) graph is a graphics object that is made of three arrays X, Y and Z with the same number of points each.
+A {% include ref class="TGraph2D" %} graph is a graphics object that is made of three arrays X, Y and Z with the same number of points each.